-In our post-program surveys, students are asked on a 7-point scale about whether they agree/disagree with a statement, reflecting on where they were at the start of the program versus where they see themselves at the end of the program.
-The percentages below reflect the percentage of students who agree or strongly agree for each of our core programs.
+In our post-program surveys in 2020, students were asked whether they agree/disagree with a statement, reflecting on where they were at the start of the program versus where they see themselves at the end of the program.
+The percentages below comprise the percentage of students who agree or strongly agree for each of our core programs.

 Accelerate (ABCN Foundation scholarship program)

 As well as measuring quantitative impact, we also collect qualitative impact statements from the programs.
 A selection is below: